UAE-Israel travel: Etihad cancels some flights to and from Tel Aviv

-Focus on elderly and childcare services, foreign F&B investments and greater support for small businesses

-Etihad Airways cancelled flights between Abu Dhabi and Tel Aviv on Tuesday.
+Etihad Airways cancelled flights between Abu Dhabi and Tel Aviv on Tuesday and Thursday.

-Flights EY595 from Abu Dhabi Zayed International Airport (AUH) to Tel Aviv Ben Gurion International Airport (TLV) on August 6 was cancelled.
-The return flight, Y596 from Tel Aviv to Abu Dhabi on the same day has also been cancelled.
+Flights EY595 from Abu Dhabi Zayed International Airport (AUH) to Tel Aviv Ben Gurion International Airport (TLV) on August 6 and August 8 have been cancelled.
+The return flight, EY596 from Tel Aviv to Abu Dhabi on the same days have also been cancelled.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.